 Project Area 1: Systems, Society & Human Experience

 Phillips Brickers Institutes™ conducts multi-year research examining how environmental, social, and relational systems shape human well-being and collective life.
-This work centers on the relationships between historical structures, contemporary conditions, and the shifting realities individuals and communities navigate in everyday life.
+This work centers on the relationships between historical structures, contemporary conditions, and the shifting realities individuals and communities navigate in everyday life — including the governance and policy conditions that produce measurable disparities in health outcomes across populations.

 Project Area 2: Relational Ecology & Transformation